MAJ Alexander Master, Ph.D.

 Electrical Engineering & Computer Science

-MAJ Master has served in the U.S. Army as a fire support officer, operations officer, CND manager on a National Cyber Protection Team, company commander, and cyber planner supporting cyberspace operations.
+MAJ Master has served in the U.S. Army as a fire support officer, operations officer, Certified Network Defender manager on a National Cyber Protection Team, company commander, and cyber planner supporting cyberspace operations.
 He deployed during Operation Resolute Support in Afghanistan.

 He is a graduate of the Field Artillery Basic Officer Course, Cyber Operations Officer Course, Cyber Captains Career Course, Air Assault School, Joint Fires Observer Course, Joint Firepower Course and Joint Targeting Course.
 He has earned more than 10 cybersecurity industry certifications.